Quantum control in foundational experiments: Complementarity and control with quantum circuits

 Bohr's complementarity principle \cite{bohr_wz} ascribes a fundamental significance to this situation. ``The information provided by different experimental procedures that in principle cannot\ldots be performed simultaneously, cannot be represented by any mathematically allowed quantum state of the system" \cite{stapp}.

-The dual nature of quantum systems enables the use of optical analogies \cite{longhi}, and motives the hydrodynamic models \cite{hydro}.
-It also prompts the following inquiry: can we think about, say, photons as sometimes waves and sometimes particle, or must they be treated as being both? {The} complementarity principle makes conceivable a ``conspiracy theory" of light \cite{green}.
-The photon could ``know" before entering the apparatus whether the latter has been set up in the "wave" configuration with BS$_2$ in place or the "particle" one (BS$_2$ removed) and adjust its behaviour accordingly.

 Wheeler's delayed-choice experiment\footnote{It was first discussed by von Weizs\"{a}cker \cite{w-dc} and briefly mentioned by Bohr in his review of the Einstein-Bohr discussions \cite{bohr-dc}.} \cite{wheeler_dc,leggett} is designed to eliminate this possibility.
-As shown on Fig.~1(a) one randomly chooses whether or not to insert the second beamsplitter only when the photon is already inside the interferometer and before it reaches BS$_2$.
+As shown in Fig.~1(a) one randomly chooses whether or not to insert the second beamsplitter only when the photon is already inside the interferometer and before it reaches BS$_2$.

 The rationale behind the delayed-choice is to avoid a possible causal link between the experimental setup and photon's behaviour: the photon should not ``know" beforehand how to behave.
 The choice of inserting or removing BS$_2$ is controlled by a random number generator.
-The most spectacular to date implementation of WDC was done by the group of Aspect and Grangier \cite{exp_dc}.
-We discuss the interpretation of the experiment {and the key} components of its design in Sec.~\ref{sec:anal4}.